 • We manufacture our kits from high grade American made steel.
 They are laser cut, precision bent, and powder coated.
 Making them substantially stronger than adapter plates and slider mounts.

 • Our Headers feature 3/8” laser cut flanges with the tubes welded inside and out and then machined.
 They are either stainless steel or ceramic coated.

 • We offer several primary sizes, giving you the ability to match the headers to your horsepower level.
 This insures your combination not only makes the best horsepower but also good midrange and low-end torque.

 • Our mounts come with polyurethane bushings that have a lifetime replacement warranty.

 What makes our conversion kits the best in the industry?

 When deciding to rebuild the original engine or convert to an late model engine, there are some really good points to take into consideration.

-Of course the biggest consideration is fuel consumption.
+Of course the biggest consideration is power and efficiency.
+These new engines make great power with some of the best power per cubic inch ratios we have ever seen.
+Another point is fuel consumption.
 When used with the late model overdrive transmissions it’s easy to get 20+ miles per gallon out of your old muscle car.
 How much more enjoyment can you get from your car with mileage like that?
 Not only the amount of fuel the engine consumes but also the type.
-Regulations are pushing fuel requirements from the 10% ethanol enrichment we have today into the range of 15% to 20%, and who knows where it could end up.
-These fuel regulations have a bad side effect for vintage engines that aren’t designed to run on these fuels.
-Current technology used on LS engines makes it possible to run as much as 85% ethanol enrichment.
+It is nor uncommon to see ethanol enrichment in todays fuels as much as 15% to 20%.
+These fuels have bad side effects for vintage engines and fuel systems.
+Current technology used on late model engines makes it possible to run as much as 85% ethanol enrichment.

 The last point to look at is longevity.
 A well tuned LS engine is designed to run well over 100,000 miles with little or no maintenance except oil changes.
-We have seen many LS engines that run well into 200,000 to 300,000 mile range without any major engine work.
+We have seen many LS engines that run well into the 300,000 mile range without any major engine work.